force11/force11-sciwg/guidance/software_citation_checklist_for_authors.md

 The scholarly communications system that underpins research relies on accurate citations to ensure research integrity, give appropriate credit and show dependencies with other works.
 As one step towards reproducing a computational procedure, researchers need to be able to access all inputs to the procedure including the specific version of software packages used to produce the original results.
 Research software should be as open as possible to enable traceability and reproducibility of research results.

+Members of the FORCE11 community, representing authors, developers, researchers, publishers and funders, have published the Software Citation Guidelines [1] to encourage broad adoption of a consistent policy for software citation across disciplines and venues.
+This checklist aims to provide guidance to make it easier to implement these principles as an author.

 ### What software should I cite?

 You should cite software (see Appendix 1: Software Terminology) that has a significant impact on the research outcome presented in your work, or on the way the research has been conducted.
 If the research you are presenting is not repeatable without a piece of software, then you should cite the software.
 Note that the license or copyright of the software has no bearing on whether you should cite it.